01732 667 688

 If you happen to catch a glimpse of a rat in your drainage system, it’s crucial to act promptly.
 While a single rodent might not seem like a cause for concern, it could be a sign of a more significant issue.
 Make a note of the date, time, and location of the sighting, and consider installing a drain camera to gather more information.

-Discussing your findings with a drainage specialist is essential to determine the severity of the situation and inform future preventative measures.
+Discussing your findings with a drainage specialist and a pest control professional is essential to determine the severity of the situation and inform future preventative measures.

 Detection and deduction: how to identify if you have a rat infestation